platformsh/platformsh-docs/docs/src/administration/users.md

 ```bash
 platform user:add user1@example.com -r admin
 ```
-Once you add the user to the project, they receive an invitation email to join the project.

 {{< /codetabs >}}

-Once you add a user to a project, they receive an invitation to join the project.
+Once you add a user to a project, they receive an email with instructions.
 For SSH access changes to apply after you add a user to a project, you have to redeploy each environment by either clicking **Redeploy** in the console or running `platform redeploy`.

 ## Manage existing users